-The days of finding a local Doctor who happens to be nearby or a relative of the players to “cover a game” are over.
+First Aid in Sport: the days of finding a local Doctor who happens to be nearby or a relative of the players to “cover a game” are over.
 That is to say that if you are attending a sporting event as a Doctor or physio with the expectation that you will be dealing with any injuries, you need to demonstrate that you have the training, the requisite skills and equipment to deal with the injuries that can be expected.
-These may be life or limb threatening.
+These may be life or limb-threatening.
 Are you ready?

 The provision of immediate (or pre-hospital) care has changed significantly in the last ten years.
 It is a rapidly changing subject with some excellent examples of dogmalysis with the application of some simple questions and evidence-based research.

 - “Aggressive resuscitation” – 2 ltrs of crystalloid stat for hypovolaemia has been shown to be harmful.
 It has given way to ‘balanced resuscitation’.
 250 mls aliquots and reassess… The most recent iteration of ATLS has finally changed to reflect this.

 - Nasopharyngeal airways – who on earth ever dreamt that a patient’s (or anyone’s) little finger correlates with the size of a nasal passage?
 That is out.
 Broadly speaking ‘normal’ size ladies should get a size 6 NPA and blokes a size 7.

 - OP airways – the inverted technique has been shown to occasionally cause trauma to the palette – placement the right way around with direct vision and some form of tongue depression is more simple in most cases.

 - Spinal boards / long boards were not invented to transport a patient on and these are no longer recommended as a means of transporting casualties with possible spinal injuries.
 Enter split boards and vacuum mattresses